baoshengli96/baoshengli96.github.io/_pages/about.md

 Affiliations
 * School of Mathematics and Statistics, Xidian University
-* ISTD pillar Singapore University of Technology and Design (SUTD)
+* ISTD pillar in Singapore University of Technology and Design (SUTD)
+* Key Laboratory of Collaborative Intelligence Systems, Ministry of Education
+* Shaanxi Advanced Computing Innovation Center, Shaanxi University Key Laboratory of Intelligent Learning and Optimization Technology

 **Research Interest**